MichaelOmosebi/EXPLORATORY_DATA_ANALYSIS_Projects/README.md

 - Which country dominates the list of Nobel Laureates nationalities?
 - How old is old enough for an average Nobel Laureate recepient?

-### Area of Improvement: This project will be updated to include events that occurred after 2016.
+### Call for Improvement: This project will be updated to include events that occurred after 2016.

 ## 2) Investigatig NETFLIX Movies 🎬